Skip to content

 Concepts

-There are two types of observations used in the process: Primary and Secondary (P and S).
+There are two types of observations: Primary and Secondary (P and S).

-• Primary observations are the positional or spatial observations used to align the real world and virtual cameras.
-A minimum five Primary observations is required for the solving method to compute, so aim for five good observations when you begin your calibration process.
-Primary or secondary status is defined by the most common zoom and focus values in the pool of observations.
+• Primary observations are used to align tracking space to Designer space.
+A minimum of five primary observations are required for the solving method to compute, so aim for five good observations when you begin your calibration process.
+Sometimes this alignment is referred to as “Registration”.

 There is no need to assign a zero point in Designer.
-Minimal offsets and transforms should be applied to align the tracking data and Disguise origin point prior to starting the Primary calibration.
+Minimal offsets and transforms can be applied to align the tracking data and Disguise origin point prior to starting the Primary calibration, but this is not generally required.

 Workflow